 2.6 Intercultural Operation

-Intercultural operation were done in order to ensure and to maintain the normal growth of the plant as and when needed.
-After one week of transplanting, dead seedlings were replaced carefully by transplanting fresh seedlings from the same source.
+Intercultural operations were performed to ensure and maintain the normal growth of the plant as needed.
+One week after transplantation, dead seedlings were carefully replaced by transplanting fresh seedlings from the same source.
 The experimental plots were infested with some common weeds which were removed twice by hand weeding.
 During booting and flowering stage six irrigation were needed to maintain 5- 6 cm standing water in each plot.
 Finally the field was drained out 7 days before harvest.
 Observations were regularly made with frequent intervals.

 2.7 Harvesting and Data Collection

-The maturity of crops was determined when some 80% of the seeds became attain their characters color.
-Grain and straw yields plot were recorded after threshing by a pedal thresher winnowing and drying in the sun properly including the grains and straws of the sample plants.
+The maturity of the crops was determined when 80% of the seeds attained their characteristic color.
+Grain and straw yield plots were recorded after threshing by pedal thresher winnowing and drying in the sun, including the grains and straws of the sample plants.
 The weight of grains was adjusted to 14% moisture content.
 Grain and straw yield were then converted to t ha-1.
 From the 10 randomly harvested hills, the following data were recorded, plant height, number of total tillers hill-1, number of effective tillers hill-1, number of non-effective tillers hill-1, number of grains panicle-1, number of sterile spikelets panicle-1, 1000 grains weight, grain yield (t ha-1), straw yield (t ha-1).

 2.8 Chemical Analysis of Soil Sample